daniel-lewis-ab/ComfyUI-Llama/README.md

 # For Possible Contributors

 ## Known Issues
+- Load Model Advanced's tensorsplit, kwargs, and chathandler are disabled
+- Call Advanced is disabled
+- Create Embedding method is disabled
+- Generate is disabled
+- Create Completion is disabled
+- Create Chat Completion is disabled
+- Llava has not been implemented yet

 - No known way to loopback output from an LLM model repeatedly.

     This may be resolved by using [ComfyUI-Custom-Scripts](https://github.com/pythongosssss/ComfyUI-Custom-Scripts) and using the [Repeater](https://github.com/pythongosssss/ComfyUI-Custom-Scripts#wip-repeater) Node, but it's as of yet a WIP.

-- Haven't widely tested models, operating systems, file path trickery, emulators, or strange abuses of inputs.
+- Haven't widely tested strange abuses of inputs.

-    There are now 150+ users for this project, and no errors have been reported.
-I can now verify that symlinks are not a problem.

-- Will simply crash if llama-cpp-python throws an Error.
-I haven't put any special effort in to handle them.
+- Error handling and logging is still not mature.

 # Conclusion